os-ucsd/os-summer/pages/emails/week3.md

 ### Part 2: Work on your game!

 This part is self explanatory - begin working on your game!
-Install any programming languages you might need, figure our your developer enviroment, write your first lines of code.
+Install any programming languages you might need, figure out your developer enviroment, write your first lines of code.
 Don't worry about pushing your code to Github or forking the casino repository quite yet, we will get to that next week!

 As always, if you have problems with your code, get stuck, can't figure out an error, or you don't know how to begin, feel free to post on our FB group, discord channel, or create an issue on Github!
 We've got a team of people we will work with you on any problems you may have.
 Links below!